The following standards are required for all EERE videos.

 Upload Your Video to YouTube

 - Send your transcript to your Lead Contractor.
-Ask them to convert it to the .SCC file format or one of the alternative formats outlined in YouTube's caption file documentation.
+Ask them to create a caption file from it.
+They should create either an .SRT file or one of the alternative formats outlined in YouTube's caption file documentation.
 This file will be used to caption your YouTube video.

-- Send the following items to Andrew Doyle:
+- Send the following items to Charles Joyner:

 - Your video